- Posted by: adminbb

 A background check on an applicant might reveal information which would cause you to consider rejecting that application but if you do so for no other reason than the existence of a criminal record you could face fines and other legal action for discrimination.

 Employers in Ban-the-Box states cannot ask applicants on job applications whether they have a criminal record.

 The way you handle private information about individual job applicants is especially challenging in the US.
 With some states and cities recently adopting ‘Ban the Box’ regulations, your company’s location as well as where the applicant resides determines the kind of questions you can ask prospective employees on their application forms.

 To ensure that you follow the rules in the Fair Credit Reporting Act you must get written permission from applicants before performing background checks.

 Our job as a screening agency is to stay abreast of the latest developments in rules and regulations for our international clients so we can advise them on the best practice for their specific location and industry when recruiting.

-Learn more about our range of pre-employment background screening
+Learn more about our range of background checks for employment.

 Intelimasters is a background screening agency, not a law firm.
 This article is for informational purposes only.
 Nothing in it should be considered as legal advice.
 We encourage you to consult with legal counsel regarding your specific business and/or individual needs.